YassMaldini/react-native-twitch/README.md

 <!-- CURRENT LIMITS -->
 ## Current limits

-The main limit was the `/integrity` endpoint which is a new security implemented by Twitch at the end of 2022.
+The main limit is the `/integrity` endpoint which is a new security implemented by Twitch at the end of 2022.
 It prevents me to make the login flow in the same way as the real app and to use some mutations.

 So to overcome the login issue I used a WebView for the login.
 But I still can't handle some mutations as following a user or a game.